Accessing Player Records

 3. Click the Find button:

-- You can enter a Query to find specific players but simply clicking Find runs a search for all players and the result is returned into the Output panel below:
+- You can enter a Query to find specific players but simply clicking Find runs a search for all players and the results are returned into the Output panel below:

 Data Types?
 The Data Types panel allows you to view and manage the custom data you've created for persisting data against the platform.
 For details, see the Data Type Explorer page.